Krogoth2787/mids-flatpak/README.md

 Mids will take approximately 15 seconds to launch, with no splash screen.
 (Be patient)

 ## Updating
+After downloading the MidsReborn.flatpak from the newest release run:
+   `Flatpak install --user MidsReborn.flatpak`
+As in the installation instructions above.
+It will update the flatpak files to match the newest version, MidsReborn itself and your options will remain as they are.

 As of right now the updater contained within Mids is functioning.

 If an update occurs that prevents it from functioning, I will update this flatpak to the most recent version.